ChengYan0627/Statistical-Learning/README.md

 # Probabilistic Machine Learning & Pattern Recognition (ECE 271A)

-This repository contains a collection of projects developed for **ECE 271A: Statistical Learning I**.
-The projects focus on implementing fundamental probabilistic models from scratch in **MATLAB**, covering Bayesian decision theory, parameter estimation, and latent-variable learning.
+This repository contains a collection of projects developed for ECE 271A: Statistical Learning I. The projects focus on implementing fundamental probabilistic models from scratch in MATLAB, covering Bayesian decision theory, parameter estimation, and latent-variable learning.

-The core application of these projects is a **Binary Classification** problem: Segmenting a "Cheetah" (foreground) from "Grass" (background) in images using 64-dimensional DCT features.
+The core application of these projects is using different methods and probability models to segment a Cheetah(foreground) from Grass(background) in images using 64-dimensional DCT features.

 ---